HannahSuarez/hannahsuarez.github.io/about.md

 The purpose of this website is to advance our knowledge in this field by sharing instructions, advice, notes, thoughts, and more.
 It is also a channel to share what I am working on as well as a place to share what I have worked on in the past.

+If you found anything on this site to be useful, you can buy me a coffee with BTC at this wallet address: **3EfuNMJU2SNovXTXLG1Q3sJhU82rKvaUS1**

 **Professional**

 **Currently open to remote opportunities.
 Please email me info [at] suarez[.]id[.]au**